rescrv/blue/lsmtk/README.md

 triangles from the LSM tree such that the transitive closure of files under that level will be included in the compaction.

-Check `graph.rs` for the compaction algorithm.
+Check `src/tree/mod.rs` for the compaction algorithm.

 Trade-Offs
 ----------